pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 {% endraw %}

 The only difference is swapping out `row_col_rm` with `row_col_cm` and making sure we swap the order of the two matrices when we multiply them together.
-If we print the results of the `data` member we'll see we get the exact same result.
+If we print the results of the `data` member we'll see we get the exact same result ([Diffchecker link](https://www.diffchecker.com/OosVAJmW/)).

 {% raw %}